dreamingechoes/dreamingechoes.github.io/_posts/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails.md

 ## IDE installed, libraries configured...
 Let's do some coding!

-I suggest you go through [these guides and tutorials](https://www.arduino.cc/en/Guide/HomePage) of the official Arduino page to familiarize you with the environment and can understand well the code I'll show, specially if you're not familiar with C/C++ language (language that we'll use to program our Arduino board).
+I suggest you go through [these guides and tutorials](https://www.arduino.cc/en/Guide/HomePage) of the official Arduino page to familiarize you with the environment and be able to well understand the code I'll show, specially if you're not familiar with C/C++ language (language that we'll use to program our Arduino board).

-The program that will load in our Arduino board is quite simple, with two main parts: the `loop` method and `sendToAPI` function.
-The `loop` method looks like this:
+The program that will load in our Arduino board is quite simple, with two main parts: the `loop` and `sendToAPI` functions.
+The `loop` function looks like this:

 ```c
 void loop () {